HexagonCore/get-ngrok-tunnel-info/README.md

 ## FAQ
 * ### Error: wrong tunnel name specified or no tunnel is running Check if ngrok is really running on your computer.
-	If yes, check if you have correctly specified [tunnel name](https://ngrok.com/docs#tunnel-definitions).
-You need to specify it only, if you are using [config file](https://ngrok.com/docs#config-default-location) to specify tunnel preset.
-If you've checked everything, but it's still not working, contact [us on Discord](https://discord.gg/agREa6Dh3r) or [open issue](https://github.com/HexagonCore/get-ngrok-tunnel-info/issues/new/choose).
+	If yes, check if you have correctly specified the [tunnel name](https://ngrok.com/docs/agent/config/#tunnel-configurations).
+You need to specify it only, if you are using [config file](https://ngrok.com/docs/agent/config/#default-locations) to specify tunnel preset.
+If you've checked everything, but it's still not working, contact [us on Discord](https://discord.gg/agREa6Dh3r) or [open an issue](https://github.com/HexagonCore/get-ngrok-tunnel-info/issues/new).
 ### ‎